That-Dude/Esphome-House-Alarm/README.md

 My goal is to build an alarm system for each building around the following objectives:

-- An ESP32 and Esphome at the heart
+- [x] Built around the well supported ESP32 and Esphome
-- Off the shelf parts
+- [x] Off the shelf parts
-- Inexpensive to build
+- [x] Inexpensive to build
-- Easy to extend
+- [x] Easy to extend
-- Easy to program
+- [x] Easy to program (Esphome)
-- Works independanly (Home Assistant not required)
+- [x] Works independanly but can also be integrated with Home Assistant
-- Has full integration with Home Assistant over WiFi or Ethernet
+- [x] Fully wired
-- Fully wired
+- [ ] Battery backup - I'm not sure how to apprach this atm
-- Battery backup
+- [ ] Ethernet with PoE -Take advancte of the UPS on my network switch and reliabilty of Ethernet over WiFi

 ## Why not use WiFi / Zigbee / Z-Wave sensors?